robocupathomeedu/rc-home-edu-learn-ros/docker/README.md

 ### Cleaning images and containers

-The following commands can be used to remove unused images and containers.
+The following commands can be used to remove dangling images and containers.

     docker container prune
     docker image prune